 Students will be informed about the share of co-founded tuition fee after the Call for enrollment into the Doctoral degree programmes ends, by the end of November.

 Tuition fees for co-funding of doctoral studies may be granted to students meeting the following requirements:

-- they are enrolled in the 1st, 2nd or 3rd year of doctoral studies and regularly advance to the 2nd and 3rd year of doctoral studies;
+- they are enrolled in the 1st, 2nd 3rd or 4th year of doctoral studies and regularly advanced to the 2nd and 3rd year of doctoral studies;

 - they have not yet obtained the level of education matching the level of education obtained under third-cycle doctoral study programmes;